automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Tazoudasaurus.md

 # Tazoudasaurus
-## Description: This Vulcanodon relative was one of the earliest sauropods.
+## This Vulcanodon relative was one of the earliest sauropods.